Schools are uniquely positioned to support youth mental health

 This training occurs over five consecutive weeks to facilitate learning, dialogue, and implementation of DBT skills.
 Each week, participants review one module and learn a skill to use in their personal and professional lives.
 Modules includes mindfulness, emotion regulation, distress tolerance, interpersonal effectiveness, and finding the middle path.
 Want to arrange this series?
-Send us an email!
+Complete our training request form!

 We can provide customized trainings to meet the needs of school communities.
 For example, we offer families support and coaching on suicide prevention practices within the home.
 We also support training for educators looking to improve their ability to manage feelings of stress and burnout.
-To customize a training for your school community or staff, please send us an email.
+If you want to arrange specific opportunities for your school or staff, please fill in our training request form.

 Mental Health Gatekeeper Trainings